psukalka/psukalka.github.io/content/tech/iron-beneath-the-rust.md

 +++
 date = '2025-04-19T20:14:06+05:30'
 draft = false
-title = 'Iron Below the Rust'
+title = 'Iron Beneath the Rust'
 +++
 Having worked on Python for 6+ years, learning Rust took me back to C/C++ days in college.
 Compile the code before running it.
 With that it also brought back the nostalgic fear of pointers.
 Rust put all of the fears to rest.